INDICATOR NAME

 Description

-This indicator measures the percentage of long-term care home residents in physical restraints every day during the 7 days preceding their resident assessment.
-The indicator is calculated as a rolling 4 quarter average.
+This indicator measures the percentage of long-term care home residents in physical restraints every day during the seven days preceding their resident assessment.
+Restraints are sometimes used to manage behaviours or to prevent falls.
+There are many potential physical and psychological risks associated with applying physical restraints to older adults, and such use raises concerns about safety and quality of care.
+The indicator is calculated as a rolling four quarter average.
 This indicator was jointly developed by interRAI and the Canadian Institute for Health Information (CIHI).
 A lower percentage is better.

 Indicator Status